yugabyte/wordpress-site/wp-content/plugins/svg-support/readme.txt

 === SVG Support ===
 Contributors: Benbodhi
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Z9R7JERS82EQQ
-Tags: svg, vector, css, style, mime, mime type, embed, img, inline, animation, animate, js Requires at least: 4.8
+Tags: svg, vector, safesvg, css, style, mime, mime type, embed, img, inline, animation, animate, js Requires at least: 4.8
-Tested up to: 5.0-alpha-42993
+Tested up to: 5.3.3
 Requires PHP: 5.2
-Stable tag: 2.3.15
+Stable tag: 2.3.17
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Upload SVG files to the Media Library and render SVG files inline for direct styling/animation of an SVG's internal elements using CSS/JS.
+Safely upload SVG files to the Media Library.
+Advanced features also allow you to render SVG files inline for direct styling/animation of an SVG's internal elements using CSS/JS.

 == Description ==

+**Safely upload SVG files to your media library and use them like any other image.**

+But SVG Support has more features!!!
+Read on to learn more.

 When using SVG images on your WordPress site, it can be hard to style elements within the SVG using CSS. **Now you can, easily!**